Design & Technology Workshops

 bottle raft powered by an electric fan.
 The raft can made to sail in a

-straight line or in a circle with a rudder and it features a home-made
+straight line or in a circle using a rudder and features a home-made

 switch).
 Each pupil must supply two small plastic drink